-To date, the Duncan Family Institute has selected ten Mentored Junior Faculty Fellows.
+To date, the Duncan Family Institute has selected eleven Mentored Junior Faculty Fellows.
 We expect to appoint a new fellow annually.
 These appointments are for two years, subject to acceptable progress towards agreed to milestones, transitioning towards career independence through extramural support.

 About the Fellowship